 The bill amends several sections of the Idaho Code related to the Emergency Communications Act, specifically focusing on the emergency communications fee and the establishment of the Idaho Emergency Communications Fund.
-It revises the emergency communications fee to be a uniform amount of one dollar ($1.00) per month per access or interconnected VoIP service line, which will be used exclusively for financing emergency communications systems and reimbursing telecommunications providers.
-The bill also mandates that fees collected must be remitted to the county treasurer within fifteen days after the end of each quarter and allows telecommunications providers to deduct a small percentage for administrative costs.
+It revises the emergency communications fee to be a uniform amount of one dollar ($1.00) per month per access or interconnected VoIP service line, which will be used exclusively for financing emergency communications systems and reimbursing telecommunications providers for their implementation costs.
+The bill also mandates that fees collected must be audited by an independent third-party auditor to ensure accuracy and completeness.
+Additionally, it specifies that telecommunications providers must remit these fees to the county treasurer within fifteen days after the end of each quarter.

 Statutes affected: Bill Text: 31-4804, 31-4818, 31-4819